Trust and privacy

 Local and repeatable

-Run the route again for alternate icon colors or marks without shipping brand files to another service.
+Run the page again for alternate icon colors or marks without shipping brand files to another service.

 How the page starts and what it checks

-The route focuses on square PNG icon outputs that browsers can generate reliably today, while still surfacing icon-format support where it varies.
+The page focuses on square PNG icon outputs that browsers can generate reliably today, while still surfacing icon-format support where it varies.

 What is already tuned for you